This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 Photo by © Evangelista21 | Dreamstime.com

-The Sado Estuary, just off Setúbal’s coast, is home to a resident population of bottlenose dolphins.
-You can book a tour to see these playful creatures up close in their natural habitat while taking in gorgeous views of the coast.
+Just off Setúbal’s coast, the Sado Estuary is home to bottlenose dolphins.
+Book a tour to see these playful creatures up close in their natural habitat, all while enjoying gorgeous views of Setúbal’s coast.

 Take a Day Trip to Sesimbra and Azeitão